pixlsus/Presentations/LGM2016_PIXLS.US/README.md

 This presentation is to be an overview of the efforts to date of building PIXLS.US as a community and site.

 It is also an opportunity to highlight new projects being created by community members (PhotoFlow, Filmulator, etc).

+### Notes

+via darix, something we often heard from users about discuss:

+> _doesn't feel like a forum, but better_